-It usually takes a couple weeks to become physically dependent on opioids like heroin.
+It usually takes a couple weeks to become physically dependent on opioids such as heroin.
 But the psychological addiction to the euphoria it produces can start sooner than that.

-Heroin is a strong, illegal narcotic substance that is very addictive.
-It is between two and five times more potent than morphine.
-It enters the brain to trigger euphoria and painlessness very quickly, but it also has a short half-life, so it leaves the body very quickly.
+Heroin enters the brain to trigger euphoria and painlessness very quickly, but it also has a short half-life, so it leaves the body very quickly.
 Heroin can cause a lot of discomfort when it wears off.
 This means people who try heroin end up cycling through several doses, rapidly becoming addicted.

 In the US, many people who struggle with heroin addiction become addicted to prescription opioid painkillers first and then turn to heroin.
 Help to overcome addiction is available through a combination of Medication-Assisted Treatment (MAT) and behavioral therapy.

 Heroin Addiction: A Serious Problem in the US

 Heroin is a strong synthetic opioid that is a major cause of addiction and related overdoses and deaths all over the world.
 It is highly addictive because it is so potent compared to the drugs it is related to, including morphine and opium.

 Although heroin is now in Schedule I according to the Drug Enforcement Administration (DEA), it was once considered a “wonder drug,” as it works quickly and is very effective at reducing pain.
 However, this potent narcotic was soon the cause of a major opioid crisis, leading to some of the first drug legislation in the United States.

 Although research has found that 80 percent of people who try heroin do not become addicted to it, more people than ever before in the US are struggling with heroin addiction.
 This is partially because heroin is abused instead of prescription narcotics, and it is less expensive to get than prescription painkillers.